repicao/IH_AB_DA_FT_OCT_2023/Class_Materials/Data_Visualization/Tableau/Lab/Lab_Tableau_Customer_Analysis_Case_Study.md

 In this lab you will practice and start getting comfortable with basic plots in Tableau.

+- Plot histograms for the variables "Income" and "Total Claim Amount".
+Assess if they ressemble a normal distribution.
 - Show a plot of the total number of responses.
 - Show a plot of the response by the sales channel.
 - Show a plot of the response by the total claim amount.